-Bachelor of Music (The University of Melbourne)
+Bachelor of Music (The University of Melbourne), Bachelor of Music (Honours)

 An avid chamber and orchestral musician, Eliza has performed in numerous ensembles and orchestras for organisations such as the Australian Youth Orchestra, Victorian Opera and Melbourne Youth Music.
 In 2014 she was a member of the Elgin String Quartet, which was selected to perform as Emerging Artists at the 2014 Mimir Chamber Music Festival in Fort Worth, Texas.
-Eliza’s recent performances include as a Rising Stars soloist at the 2015 Melbourne Cello Festival and as an Emerging Artist at the 2015 Mimir Chamber Music Festival, Melbourne.
-She performs regularly with pianist Hoang Pham and violinist Anna Da Silva Chen, recently presenting both Mendelssohn Piano Trios to a sold out audience at the Melbourne Recital Centre.
+Eliza’s recent performances include as a Rising Stars soloist at the Melbourne Cello Festival and as an Emerging Artist at the Mimir Chamber Music Festival, Melbourne.
+She performs regularly with pianist Hoang Pham and violinist Anna Da Silva Chen, recently presenting both Mendelssohn Piano Trios in a sold out performance at the Melbourne Recital Centre.

-These details were last updated on June 28, 2016
+These details were last updated on April 17, 2017